tbang618/CC24/RustNotes/Rustlings4.md

 A box is useful when you are defining a function or user-defined structure that requires a type of variable size.

 ### 2. Reference Counting
 Previously I said that there can only be one owner of a value in Rust.
-However, there are cases when we really do need more than one owner; the common case being graph data structures.
+However, there are cases when we really do need more than one owner; a common case is in creating graph data structures.
 Rust provides for this with the **reference counting** smart pointer type `Rc<T>`.

 Basically, an `rc<T>` smart pointer holds a value of type `T` on the heap, and this value can have *multiple* owners.
 The value won't be freed until every owner is invalid i.e. no more references are made to this value.